isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Oct.rst

 Another interesting thing is just to define a function, like getTCGAProjs(), that builds and returns a selectInput object, using the long list of TCGA projects.
 Works great and keeps it easy to read.

+Also notice the use of CSS to change the default `progress bar <https://stackoverflow.com/questions/44043475/adjust-size-of-shiny-progress-bar-and-center-it>`_.

 Then we can jump over to the server.R file.
 -------------------------------------------